Mikapall/Demon-s-Souls-SL1-Repository/bb.md

   - Parrying is allowed, especially versus Gehrman.
 - BL4 Perma-Death
   - Record the full run.
-- BL4 Not Hit run & Any%
+- BL4 No Hit run & Any%
   - Record the full run.
 - BL4 Blindfolded
   -  Not allowed to see the screen, you need a clear webcam stream to prove.
-- BL4 All Bosses Speedrun
-  - Check the [Index](./index.md) section on Speedruns.
-  - ‘The Old Hunters’ DLC is mandatory.

 ## BL4 Great One Banned Equipment